-Figure 15: Maps illustrating the survey densities (scallops per 100 m2) for king scallops under 95 mm from juvenile and standard queen scallop dredges for 2019 (top left), 2020 (top right), 2021 (bottom left) and 2022 (bottom right).
-The green boxes indicate restricted access areas during the current queen scallop fishing season (i.e. 2022) and the pink boxes indicate areas currently closed for queen scallop fishing in 2022.
-The black box indicates the East of Douglas Experimental Research Area.
+Figure 15: Survey densities (scallops per 100 m^2) for king scallops under 95 mm from juvenile and standard queen scallop dredges by year.
+Green box indicates restricted access during the current queen scallop fishing season (i.e. 2023) and pink boxes indicate 2023 queenie closed areas.
+Black box indicates the East of Douglas Experimental Research Area.
 Black cell borders indicate cells that were part of an additional targeted survey and are not included in the main analysis for the TS, or for individual fishing areas (although for some grounds analysis of targeted cells is presented).

-Figure 16: Maps illustrating the survey densities (scallops per 100 m2) for king scallops over 95 mm from standard king and standard queen scallop dredges for 2019 (top left), 2020 (top right), 2021 (bottom left) and 2022 (bottom right).
-In the 3-12 nm Point of Ayre in the north of the TS and in the 0-3 nm Bradda, East Coast and Maughold in the south-west, east and north-east of the TS were all surveyed for the first time in 2020.
-The green boxes indicate restricted access areas during the current queen scallop fishing season (i.e. 2022) and the pink boxes indicate areas currently closed for queen scallop fishing in 2022.
-The black box indicates the East of Douglas Experimental Research Area.
+Figure 16: Survey densities (scallops per 100 m2) for king scallops over 95 mm from standard king and standard queen scallop dredges by year.
+Green box indicates restricted access during the current queen scallop fishing season (i.e. 2023) and pink boxes indicate 2023 queenie closed areas.
+Black box indicates the East of Douglas Experimental Research Area.
 Black cell borders indicate cells that were part of an additional targeted survey and are not included in the main analysis for the TS, or for individual fishing areas (although for some grounds analysis of targeted cells is presented).